To report a fire or any other situation requiring an immediate response, call emergency services at

 It is prohibited to burn grass, leaves, hay or straw, trash, construction waste, petroleum-based products and any other item deemed to be pollutant.
 Residents with outdoor fires should also, as a courtesy to neighbors, monitor the smoke that emerges - if it is going towards the neighbors, you should perhaps postpone your fire until the wind is favorable.

-The person in charge of the fire assumes his ordinary responsibilities, in the case where disbursements, damages or pursuits result from the fire thus lit.
+The person in charge of the fire assumes his or her ordinary responsibilities, in the case where disbursements, damages or pursuits result from the fire thus lit.

 Consult our branches recycling dates, so you can go home with mulch!